-select "Media Scan" and then press ENT.
+Press the up or down arrow keys to select "Media Scan" and then press ENT.

 Press ENT again to display the first configuration option, "Priority."
-Press ENT on it and use arrow keys to select to another option, "Iteration Count".
-This option determines how many times the scan is performed on the logical an option.
+Press ENT on it and use arrow keys to select an option.
+Press ENT to confirm the change on priority level.

+Use arrow keys to move one level down to another option, "Iteration Count".
+This option determines how many times the scan is performed on the logical Media Scan